inpsyde/multilingual-press/src/readme.txt

 = 2.11.0 =
 - Post Translation: Allow for translation of scheduled posts, see [#296](https://github.com/inpsyde/MultilingualPress/pull/296).
-- Introduce filter for the remote post editing capability check.
+- Post Translation: Introduce new filter, `multilingualpress.is_related_post_editable`, for the remote post editing capability check.

 = 2.10.2 =
 - Redirect: Fix redirection not working correctly (esp. for front page).